12 Common Household Pests

 - TAMU. (n.d.)
 "Insects in the City: Household Insects and Other Pests."
 Texas A&M University AgriLife Extension.
 Retrieved July 25, 2012.

 - UGA. (n.d.)
 "Millipedes and Centipedes."
 University of Georgia College of Agricultural and Environmental Sciences.
 Retrieved July 25, 2012.

 Your Turn: Tell Us What You Think

-You're reading 12 Common Household Pests, by Annette R. Smith.
-Please leave a comment and tell us what you think.
+You're reading "12 Common Household Pests," by Annette R. Smith.
+Leave a comment and tell us what you think.
 Then share the article with your family and friends.